VSainteuf/utae-paps/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/panoptic-segmentation-of-satellite-image-time/panoptic-segmentation-on-pastis)](https://paperswithcode.com/sota/panoptic-segmentation-on-pastis?p=panoptic-segmentation-of-satellite-image-time)

+## Updates

+- **27.06.2022 Major Bugfix** :beetle: A bug in the panoptic metrics was driving the Recognition Quality down artificially.
+The bug is now fixed and the metrics have been updated here and on Arxiv.
+Across experiments, solving this bug improved PQ by ~2-3pts on PASTIS.
+See [this issue](https://github.com/VSainteuf/utae-paps/issues/11) for more details.

 ## Contents
 This repository contains the following PyTorch code:
 - [Implementation](https://github.com/VSainteuf/utae-paps/blob/main/src/backbones/utae.py) of **U-TAE** spatio-temporal encoding architecture for satellite image time series